tulamili/bin4tsv-2018/README.md

  - You can easily invoke help manual easily by 'command --help' or 'commad --help opt', but everything is yet in Japanese.
     (I am thinking to implement the function of invoking English manual by reading the environment variable or "command --help EN')
  - Common options switches desining though the whole program is important.
 Refining more is neccessary.
 Recently I have added -@ option to show the ongoing status in the interval of 1e5 or 1e6 lines.
- - As many many of my friends say "complete publishing is important to improve my software", but I like to claim that I need to sophistication of my policy of building my software is still necessary beforehand.
+ - As many many of my friends say "complete publishing is important to improve your software", but I like to claim that I need to sophistication of my policy of building my software is still necessary beforehand.
 Please be patient.
 It may take more a few months.

+  - If you can help develop my software, I welcome.
+If you have business idea, I like to listen your idea.
+Essentaial advice is always welcome.

+- All is written in Perl.
+It is fast enough for the purpose of analysis on the big table data files on your HDD/SSD because the reading time is the bottleneck.
+And Perl is fast enough among other programming languages.
+Transporting to other language such as C, C++, Go, Python would occur after many steps later.